mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm2.png" alt="Confusion matrix" height="55%" width="55%">
 </center>

 We said earlier that our model's spam probabilities are binarized at 0.5 into _spam_ and _benign_ classifications.
-But 0.5 isn't always the best threshold; we could set it to 0.2, 0.65, or any value between 0 and 1.
+But 0.5 isn't always the best threshold, especially if the data is imbalanced.
+We could set our threshold to any value between 0 and 1 to better partition our classifications.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/classify2.png">
 </center>

-**These thresholds will generate different confusion matrices, reflecting differing ability of each model to accurately generalize to new data.** But how do we quantify how well a model performs on new data?
+**These thresholds will generate different confusion matrices, reflecting differing ability of each model to accurately generalize to new data.** So how we choose a threshold?
 To answer this, we'll need to review a few metrics.

 ### Metric 1: Accuracy
-Our first approach may be to maximize **accuracy:** our model's ability to detect true positives (TP) and true negatives (TN).
+Our first strategy for finding a metric that produces the best model may be to maximize **accuracy:** our model's ability to detect true positives (TP) and true negatives (TN).
 Accuracy, in other words, is **_the proportion of labels that our model correctly predicted_**.
 A model with perfect accuracy would have zero false positives (FP) or false negatives (FN).

 $$Accuracy = \frac{TP+TN}{TP+FP+FN+TN}$$